beetbox/beets/docs/dev/api.rst

     .. automethod:: item_dir

-    To get or change an album's metadata, use its fields (e.g., ``print(album.year)`` or ``album.year = 2012``).
-Changing fields in this way updates the album itself and also changes the same field in all associated items:
+    Albums extend the normal model interface to also forward changes to their
+    items:

     .. autoattribute:: item_keys